Michael Massey Preview, Player Props: Royals vs. Athletics

 Athletics Pitching Rankings

+- The 8.3 strikeouts per nine innings put together by the Athletics pitching staff ranks 24th in the league.

-- The Athletics have a 5.80 team ERA that ranks last across all league pitching staffs.
+- The Athletics have a 5.79 team ERA that ranks last among all MLB pitching staffs.

-- Athletics pitchers combine to give up 169 total home runs at a clip of 1.4 per game (fifth-most in the league).
+- Athletics pitchers combine to give up 170 total home runs at a clip of 1.4 per game (fifth-most in baseball).

-- Blackburn (3-3) takes the mound for the Athletics in his 14th start of the season.
-He has a 4.09 ERA in 72 2/3 innings pitched, with 74 strikeouts.

-- The right-hander's most recent time out came on Wednesday against the St. Louis Cardinals, when he went seven scoreless innings while giving up six hits.
+- Jimenez starts for the first time this season for the Athletics.

+- The 29-year-old right-hander has nine appearances out of the bullpen this season.

 © 2023 Data Skrive.
 All rights reserved.